 If you’re interested in learning more about barefoot hoof care, if you are curious about different trimming styles, or if you’re gearing up to learn to trim your own horses, there are lots of resources out there.
-There is so much conflicting advice available, whether between barefoot trimmers and farriers, holistic vs. traditional mindsets, even within different philosophies in the barefoot camp, so don’t be alarmed if it gets confusing.
+There is so much conflicting advice available.
 Keep reading, keep thinking, and ask questions.
 An important part of this process is the journey to what works best for you and your horse, and that usually involves trial and error, experimenting, and slowly arriving at the conclusions that make sense to you, for this time or this season, and for each horse.

 First and foremost, you should consider your local hoofcare provider as the best starting place for your questions and concerns.
 This is what we study constantly and do all day long.
 But there is nothing wrong with getting a second opinion or wanting to know more information for yourself.
 Some hoofcare providers offer excellent services but are not great teachers.